“What are you going to do with a degree in geography?”

 Careers, employability and transferable skills

 Students often do not have firm career plans – and often little knowledge about Geography.
 However, in understanding and making sense of the world around them, students of both human and physical geography develop a range of key skills, including personal organization and communication, problem identification and evaluation, data collection, analysis and presentation, report production and presentation (written and oral), team-work, and computer literacy.
-Geography departments at four year institutions are well equipped with facilities to study Geographic Information Systems which has proven to be an excellent avenue toward career opportunities over the last twenty years.
+Geography departments at four year institutions are well equipped with facilities to study Geographic Information Systems which has proven to be an excellent avenue toward career opportunities over the last 20 years.

 A geography degree provides a springboard into diverse areas in many fields, including: GIS and Geodesign, environmental science and management, sustainability, business, marketing, research and education, administration, planning, finance and banking, accountancy, legal professions, teaching, the armed forces, management, the police, conservation, banking, marketing and sales, or into higher degrees and postgraduate research.